GAD-cell/gad-cell.github.io/src/content/blog/muon.md

 **Case 4**
 $$f_{\theta_4}(X) = \mathrm{ReLU}(\mathrm{linear}_1(\mathrm{ReLU}(\mathrm{linear}_1(X)))) \quad (\text{bias} = \text{False})$$

-These correspond to increasingly **nonlinear, mis-specified/ poorly conditioned** models for the problem:
+These correspond to increasingly **mis-specified/ poorly conditioned** models for the problem:
 - Case (1) is essentially linear and well-conditioned, but mis-specified.
 - Cases (2) and (3) introduce ReLU nonlinearities, which not only create asymmetric gradient propagation but also truncate half of the input space (since negative polynomial values are mapped to zero).
 This deliberate loss of information increases the anisotropy of the optimization landscape, making the problem more poorly conditioned.
 - Case (4) removes biases, further reducing flexibility and worsening conditioning.